epage/epage.github.io/blog/blog/2022-06-13-clap-32-last-call-before-40.md

 - Not-present values are represented with an `Option` while before some calls used an `Option` while some used a `Result` ([#2505](https://github.com/clap-rs/clap/issues/2505))
-- `ArgMatches` functions panic when the argument value access doesn't match the argument definition but now we offer non-panicking variants ([#3621](https://github.com/clap-rs/clap/issues/3621))
+- `ArgMatches` functions would panic when the argument value access doesn't match the argument definition but now we offer non-panicking variants ([#3621](https://github.com/clap-rs/clap/issues/3621))